Syllabus

 Participation (please read)

 I am not a fan of attendance policies.
 They are uninviting and too much like school for me.
 Over 20+ years of teaching, I’ve tried out every possible configuration, including no policy at all.
-Since we meet twice per week, and this course is closer to a graduate level class, I’d like to recommend that you miss no more than four class sessions.
+Since we meet twice per week, and this course is closer to a graduate level class, you can miss no more than four class sessions.
 No questions asked.
 Any more and I fear you’ll feel out of the loop and our community.
+After four, you need to retake the course next spring.
 Our job as a class: create an environment where you want to be here and missing is simply due to some life going on… And, of course, please don’t come to class if you are ill.
 We’ll figure it out.

-- A note about Data ethics: I take the privacy and security of student data seriously.
-Here is a helpful link to information about Google’s privacy policies.
+A note about data ethics: I take the privacy and security of student data seriously.
+Here is a helpful link to information about Google’s privacy policies since we’ll often use google docs to share assignments.
 You can find links to manage your activity and stay informed about the way Google uses your information.
-Link to Perusall’s privacy statement here.
-I do not track user information on my WordPress site and you will not need to log in to use.
+Link to Canvas’ privacy policy here and to Chico State’s Policy for the Use of Digital Technologies in Teaching and Learning here.

 Meeting Basic Needs